Pipe Color Code Chart and Standards

 - Obstructions to the Label – If a pipe goes through a wall or around a corner, labels should be placed on either side so that people can see the color of the label from any angle.

 - Lighting – While pipes are often in areas that don’t get too much light such as under the floors or in the rafters, it is helpful to ensure a sufficient amount of light is reaching them so people can see the colors and words on the labels.
+New practices emphasize larger fonts, simplified text, and high-contrast designs for quick recognition, even in low-light conditions.

 - Near Access Points – If there are designated access points to a pipe, it is important to have a label visible.
 This will help the maintenance team quickly determine what is in a pipe before working on it.